express42/zabbix_lwrp/README.md

 ## zabbix_application

-zabbix_application lwrp creates application, items and triggers.
+Creates application, items and triggers.
 You should think about items and triggers like nested resources inside zabbix_application lwrp.

 ### Actions